Geodesic Models with Convexity Shape Prior: Curvature Penalized Minimal Paths

 for any point $\fx = (x,\theta)\in \bM$ and any co-tangent vector $\hat\fx = (\hat{x},\hat\theta) \in \bR^2 \times \bR$.
 Let us emphasize that the curvature penalty $\cC$, the metric $\cF$, and the Hamiltonian $\cH$ have simple and explicit expressions for the models of interest, presented \cref{sec_ConvexityTheorem}.

-Once the distance map $\cU_\fp$ is known, a geodesic curve $\cG$ from the source point $\fp$ to an arbitrary target point $\fx \in \bM$ can be backtracked by solving a gradient descent-like ODE backwards in time, see ~\cite{mirebeau2019hamiltonian} for a discussion of suitable numerical methods.
+Once the geodesic distance map $\cU_\fp$ is known, a geodesic path $\cG$ from the source point $\fp$ to an arbitrary target point $\fx \in \bM$ can be backtracked by solving a gradient descent-like ODE backwards in time, see ~\cite{mirebeau2019hamiltonian} for a discussion of suitable numerical methods.
 Specifically, denoting by $T=\cU_{\fp}(\fx)$ the arrival time, one sets $\cG(T) = \fx$, and